billsix/programmingFromTheGroundUp/docs/source/functions.rst

-Copying the stack pointer into the base pointer at the beginning of a function allows you to always know where your parameters are (and as we will see, local variables too), even while you may be pushing things on and off the stack.
-FIXMEAMPebp-indexed; will always be where the stack pointer was at the beginning of the function, so it is more or less a constant reference to the *stack frame* (the stack frame consists of all of the stack variables used within a function, including parameters,
+Copying the stack pointer into the base pointer at the beginning of a function allows you to always know where your parameters are (and as we will see, local variables too), even while you may be pushing things on and off the stack. %ebp; will always be where the stack pointer was at the beginning of the function, so it is more or less a constant reference to the *stack frame* (the stack frame consists of all of the stack variables used within a function, including parameters,